Thai people: Origin of the name

 The French diplomat Simon de la Loubère, mentioned that, "The Siamese give to themselves the Name of Tai, or Free, and those that understand the Language of Pegu, affirm that Siam in that Tongue signifies Free.
 'Tis from thence perhaps that the Portugues have derived this word, having probably known the Siamese by the Peguan.
-Nevertheless Navarete in his Historical Treatises of the Kingdom of China, relates that the Name of Siam, which he writes Sian, comes from these two words Sien lo, (Note: Xiānluó or Hsien-lo (暹羅) was the Chinese name for Ayutthaya, a kingdom created by the merger of Lavo and Sukhothai or Suphannabhumi) without adding their signification, or of what Language they are; altho' it may be presumed he gives them for Chinese, Mueang Tai is therefore the Siamese Name of the Kingdom of Siam (for Mueang signifies Kingdom) and this word wrote simply Muantay, is found in Vincent le Blanc, and in several Geographical Maps, as the Name of a Kingdom adjoining to Pegu: But Vincent le Blanc apprehended not that this was the Kingdom of Siam, not imagining perhaps that Siam and Tai were two different Names of the same People.
+Nevertheless Navarete in his Historical Treatises of the Kingdom of China, relates that the Name of Siam, which he writes Sian, comes from these two words Sien lo, (Note: Xiānluó or Hsien-lo (暹羅) was the Chinese name for Ayutthaya, a kingdom created by the merger of Lavo and Sukhothai or Suphannabhumi Yoneo Ishii instead has the compound arise from the joining of Xiān and Luó hú (Lavo), which Chinese sources date to 1349, Xiānluó hú (暹羅斛) being shortened to Xiānluó afterwards.
+He rejects the identification of Xiān with Sukhothai.
+The notices of 1349 run both ways, one having Xiān submit to Luó hú and another having Xiān bring Luó hú to submission, a discrepancy Chris Baker and Pasuk Phongpaichit attribute to copying error.) without adding their signification, or of what Language they are; altho' it may be presumed he gives them for Chinese, Mueang Tai is therefore the Siamese Name of the Kingdom of Siam (for Mueang signifies Kingdom) and this word wrote simply Muantay, is found in Vincent le Blanc, and in several Geographical Maps, as the Name of a Kingdom adjoining to Pegu: But Vincent le Blanc apprehended not that this was the Kingdom of Siam, not imagining perhaps that Siam and Tai were two different Names of the same People.
 In a word, the Siamese, of whom I treat, do call themselves Tai Noe, *little Siams.
 There are others, as I was informed, altogether savage, which are called Tai yai, great Siams, and which do live in the Northern Mountains."

 Based on a Chinese source, the Ming Shilu, Zhao Bo-luo-ju, described as "the heir to the old Ming-tai prince of the country of Xian-luo-hu", (暹羅斛國舊明台王世子) sent an envoy to China in 1375.
 Geoff Wade suggested that Ming Tai (明台) might represent the word "Muang Tai" while the word Jiu (舊) means old.